Skip to content

 “The demand for sector-specific HOPE trainings has been incredible over the past year,” shared Amanda Winn, MSW, Director of Training and Technical Assistance.
 “It’s been such a rewarding process to work with our partners and families with lived experiences in the fields of child welfare, juvenile justice, home visiting, and more to create meaningful and specific courses tied to real-life experiences and practical examples.”

-In addition to these new courses, the HOPE National Resource Center offers a number of courses aligning the HOPE framework with related topics and professional fields including the original English version of Introduction to HOPE, HOPE and Antiracism Approaches, HOPE and Substance Use Prevention, Intervention and Treatment, and HOPE and Pediatric Residency (currently in beta).
+In addition to these new courses, the HOPE National Resource Center offers a number of courses aligning the HOPE framework with related topics and professional fields including the original English version of Introduction to HOPE, HOPE and Substance Use Prevention, Intervention and Treatment, and HOPE and Pediatric Residency (currently in beta).

 Introducción a HOPE – Resultados saludables de experiencias positivas (Introduction to HOPE)